kzkymur/storage.js/README.md

 ## Future work

 - Type Gaured
-- A way to set root value
+- Error Handle
-- Increasing the number of test case and examples
+- A way to get and set root value

-## Author's comment
+- Increasing the number of test cases and examples

 I'll be happy if you contribute this!